NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

 * **Random Seed**: Seed of the random number generator
 * **Parallel excution**: This engine implemented multiprocessing (local) or mpi4py (remote) python packages to run parallel execution.
-Note that the results from the parallel and serial run may not be exactly the same because parallel execution sets the number of batch DoE in order to maximize the use of resources (Default DoE interval: 5)
+Note that the results from the parallel and serial run may not be exactly the same because parallel execution sets the number of batch design of experiments (DoE) in order to maximize the use of resources (Default DoE interval: 5)

 User can also activate the **Advanced Options for Gaussian Process Model**